Enlargeability, foliations, and positive scalar curvature: Proof of Theorem : the general case

 \section{Proof of Theorem \ref{main}: the general case}

 For the general case, we assume that the Riemannian cover $\pi:\what{M} \to M$ is non-compact, and we adapt the proof of Gromov-Lawson as given in \cite{LM}, Section IV.6.
 This involves extending the results of \cite{H95,HL99} to a non-compact covering space of $M$.
+In \cite{LM}, they develop a relative index theory in order to deal with non-compact manifolds.
+We are able to avoid having to do this by using Haefliger cohomology, which breaks up an integral over a non-compact manifold into a countable number of local integrations over compact fibrations.
+Thus arguments which work for compact manifolds extend to non-compact manifolds, provided we have a good definition for Haefliger cohomology on non-compact manifolds.